microsoft/ELL/docs/gallery/index.md

 Our gallery is a collection of bits and pieces that you can download and use in your projects.

+## Pretrained Image Classification Models

+### ILSVRC2012

+We provide a collection of models trained on the dataset from the ImageNet Large Scale Visual Recognition Challenge (ILSVRC2012).
+These models use different neural net architectures on different size inputs to trade off accuracy and speed.
+The plot below shows how each of the models performs in terms of Top 1 accuracy (how often the most confident prediction is right) versus speed (seconds per frame).

 <div id='plot'></div>
 <script>
 var spec = {